Last modified: Dec. 14, 2024, 4:45 p.m.

 The species hibernates in the pupal stage, between leaf litter on the ground.
 After emergence of the adult, the pupal skin protrudes through the mine.

-Two generations a year: May and July–August.
+Two generations a year in May and July–August.

 The species is monophagous on Carpinus betulus.
 It has, however, also been recorded from Ostrya carpinifolia which is sometimes planted in gardens and parks as an ornamental plant.